ashaychangwani/ropeSimulation/README.md

 For this project, I will create a 2D rope simulator.

-We will use the framework provided by Professor Kayar for the optional assignment.

 ![Demo](images/demo.gif)

 In order to visualize the physics, we will create controls for changing anchor points and for changing the gravity acting in the system.